-You can expect to stay in hospital between 2-5 days.
-During the first 6 weeks you should avoid any type of heavy housework or lifting, including shopping bags, laundry baskets, vacuuming, etc. Gentle walking is good exercise.
-Start with about 10 minutes a day when you feel ready and build up gradually; avoid any fitness type training, aerobics, etc. for at least 6 weeks after surgery.
+You will wake up with a catheter in your bladder.
+You can expect to stay in the hospital between 1-4 days.
+During the first 6 weeks you should avoid any type of heavy housework (vacuuming, etc.) or lifting, including shopping bags, laundry baskets, etc.

+Gentle walking is good exercise.
+Start with about 10 minutes a day when you feel ready and build up gradually.
+Avoid any fitness-type training, aerobics, etc. for at least 6 weeks after surgery.
 Swimming, spa baths and intercourse should also be avoided for 6 weeks following surgery.
-Generally, you will need 4 to 6 weeks off work.
+Generally, you will need 4-6 weeks off work.
 This period may be longer if you have a very physical job.